 The Chair is Sandra Fawcett who can be contacted at: email@example.com

 The development sub-group involves representatives from the Council and housing associations who work together to improve the quality, and maximise delivery of, new affordable housing across the borough.

 The Chair is Neil Baron who can be contacted at: firstname.lastname@example.org

 The public realm sub-group focuses on initiatives that improve the maintenance, cleanliness and health and safety of public areas on housing estates as well as exploring best practice approaches to recycling.

 The Chair is Joe Joseph who can be contacted at: email@example.com

 The asset management sub-group considers all matters relating to asset management and works to develop and share good practice and continuous improvement in asset management issues.

 The Chair is Tony Hughes who can be contacted at firstname.lastname@example.org

-More information on THHF Executive and sub-groups can be found in these short briefing documents:
+More information on THHF Executive and sub-groups can be found in the following short briefing documents.

 Resident Scrutiny Panel